RockerM4NHUN/STM32TimerArray/examples/project_setup_with_hal/README.md

 - Optionally if you want to use the PIO Monitor for serial communication, add this: `monitor_speed = 115200` (and setup your UART periphery accordingly).

 ### 4. Run examples
-- Follow the periphery setup instructions in the example's readme file, copy *app.cpp* provided for the example to *src* (overwriting this example).
+- Follow the periphery setup instructions in the example's readme file, copy the contents of *\<example>.cpp* to *src/app.cpp*.
 - Connect your STM32 board.
 - Click PlatformIO Upload.
 - The project should compile, upload and execute.